morungos/morungos.github.io/_drafts/2022-01-22-artificial-intelligence.md

 **Table 1.
 Characteristics of Big Science and Little Science** {:.text-muted.}

+Harry Collins (2003) uses a richer typology, distinguishing "centralized big science" from "federal big science", with an overlapping mixed category showing aspects of both.
+It's a fascinating and remarkable history of the evolution of one particular example, the Laser Interferometer Gravitational-Wave Observatory (LIGO).
+I'd very much recommend reading it, as a beautiful illustration of how the culture and structure of the organization affects the science that is done.
+Big Science -- however it is done -- transforms the way we work together, and through that, what we do.

 Is this happening with artificial intelligence today?
 I believe so.
-Many of the characteristics in Table 1 are widespread, and there are organizations and initiatives that typify virtually all of them, to the point they are almost exemplary.
+Many of the characteristics in Table 1 are widespread within our field, and there are organizations and initiatives that typify virtually all of them, to the point they are almost exemplary.
 There are quite a few initiatives that appear to the model almost exactly.
 Here are the ones that I first thought of: